-Gov. Ralph Northam's order ending statewide COVID-19 restrictions took effect May 28, two weeks after he effectively lifted Virginia's universal mask mandate to align with the CDC guidance.
-Employees at retail stores, restaurants, gyms and other businesses directly serving customers are still required to wear masks; patrons are encouraged to do so.
-Face-covering also remains the rule in schools.
+Then-Gov. Ralph Northam's order ending statewide COVID-19 restrictions took effect May 28, 2021, two weeks after he effectively lifted Virginia's universal mask mandate to align with CDC guidance at the time.

-Learn more: Read the state Department of Health's current mask guidance.
+Learn more: Read the state Department of Health's mask guidance.

-Gov. Jim Justice signed an executive order June 20 revoking the state's 11-month-old mask mandate.
+Gov. Jim Justice signed an executive order June 20, 2021, revoking the state's 11-month-old mask mandate.
 In its final weeks the directive had covered unvaccinated people age 9 and up in indoor public spaces.
-Face-covering is still required in certain settings per CDC guidelines, including medical facilities and transportation hubs, and West Virginia businesses and school systems may require people to mask up.

-Learn more: Read West Virginia's current and past face-covering orders.
+Learn more: Read West Virginia's past face-covering orders.

-The Wisconsin Supreme Court struck down Gov. Tony Evers' mask mandate March 31.
+The Wisconsin Supreme Court struck down Gov. Tony Evers' mask mandate March 31, 2021.
 In a 4-3 vote on a case brought by Republican state legislators, the court ruled that Evers, a Democrat, overstepped his authority by repeatedly extending pandemic-related emergency orders without lawmakers’ approval.
-Dane County, which includes Madison, requires masks in enclosed public spaces unless all those inside are fully vaccinated.
-Milwaukee adopted an indoor mask mandate Jan.
-18 but the municipal measure does not include any enforcement mechanism.
+Indoor mask mandates in Milwaukee and Dane County, which includes Madison, expired March 1.

 Learn more: Read the Wisconsin health department's mask guidance.

-Gov. Mark Gordon rescinded the state's 3-month-old mask mandate March 16.
-The state health department continues to recommend mask use in public places "when common-sense physical distancing cannot be maintained."
+Gov. Mark Gordon rescinded the state's 3-month-old mask mandate March 16, 2021.
+The state health department recommends that residents "consider wearing a well-fitting face mask that covers your nose and mouth in indoor public settings."